aleksas/erpnext_attendance_extension/README.md

 ##### IMPORTANT

 If you are not going to use scheduled attendance updates (from external attendance info source) you have to comment regular task calls in [hooks.py](https://github.com/aleksas/erpnext_attendance_extension/blob/master/attendance_extension/hooks.py#L97-L109).
+You can find this file in `/path/to/frappe-bench/apps/attendance_extension/attendance_extension` directory.

 ### License